Free State of Fiume: Politics

 In April 1921, the electorate approved a plan for a free state and for a consortium to run the port.
-The first parliamentary elections were held, contested between the autonomists and the pro-Italian National Bloc.
+As a parliamentary republic, the first parliamentary elections were held, contested between the autonomists and the pro-Italian National Bloc.
 The Autonomist Party, which was supported by votes from the majority of the Croats, gained 6,558 votes; the National Bloc, composed of Fascist, Liberal, and Democratic parties, received 3,443 votes.
 The leader of the Autonomist Party, Riccardo Zanella, became president.

 Control over the Free State was in an almost constant state of flux.
 Following the departure of D'Annunzio's troops in December 1920, the Italian National Council of Fiume reassumed control and appointed a provisional government.
 A pact with the local Italian commander handed control to the military on 18 January 1921.

 A group of D'Annunzio loyalists seized part of the town until they were in turn pushed out in September.
 In October, autonomist Riccardo Zanella was appointed provisional president; his rule lasted until 3 March 1922, when Italian Fascists carried out a coup d'état and the legal government escaped to Kraljevica.
 On 6 March, the Italian government was asked to restore order, and Italian troops entered the city on 17 March.
 They returned control to the minority of the constituent assembly who were loyal to the Italian annexationists.

 After proclamation of the Rapallo Treaty, the Communist Party of Fiume (Partito Comunista di Fiume – Sezione della III.a Internazionale) was instituted in November 1921.
 The Communist Party of Fiume was the smallest Communist Party in the world.
 It was founded following the principles of the Third International, according to which each sovereign state had to have its own Communist Party organization.